AElfProject/AElf/docs-sphinx/protocol/transactions.md

-## Transactions
+# Overview

-Transactions ultimately are what will change the state of the blockchain, by calling methods on contracts.
+Transactions ultimately are what will change the state of the blockchain, by calling methods on smart contracts.
 A transaction is either sent to the node via RPC or received from the network.
 When broadcasting a transaction and if valid it will be eventually included in a block.
 When this block is received and executed by the node, it will potential change the state of contracts.

-The following message describes the structure of a transaction:
+## Smart Contract

+## Action & View

+There are two types of smart contract methods, actions and views.

+# Transaction Instance

+Here's the defination of the Transaction.

 ``` protobuf
 option csharp_namespace = "AElf.Types";